emmt/TypeUtils.jl/README.md

 Note that `Dims{N}` is the same as `NTuple{N,Int}` in Julia and represents the result of `size(A)` for the `N`-dimensional array `A`, so `eltype(Dims) = Int`.

-Given a list `inds...` of array dimension lenghts (integers) and/or index ranges (integer-valued unit ranges), the following methods from `TypeUtils` are applicable:
+Given a list `inds...` of array dimension lengths (integers) and/or index ranges (integer-valued unit ranges), the following methods from `TypeUtils` are applicable:

 - `as_array_shape(inds...)` yields canonical array axes (if `inds...` contains any index